Campervan & Motorhome Travel in Portugal

-- Hanging out your washing, getting your awning out and leaving your step and chairs out overnight will ensure a visit from the GNR (National Republican Guard), even in authorised parking (where parking but not camping is allowed), who patrol frequently and in large numbers along the coast.
+- Hanging out your washing, getting your awning out and leaving your step and chairs out overnight will absolutely ensure a visit from the GNR (National Republican Guard), even in authorised parking (where parking but not camping is allowed), who patrol frequently and in large numbers along the coasts.

 - Follow our general tips on wild camping to stay safe and have a great nights sleep.

 Motorhome Campsites in Portugal

 - Portugal campervan campsites vary from very basic with limited facilities to 5* luxury with heated and indoor pools, tennis courts, spas and restaurants.